4 Bedroom Apartments in Orlando: What to Expect on Price, Size, and Location

 What 4 Bedroom Apartments in Orlando Actually Cost

 4 bedroom apartments in Orlando rent for $2,200 to $3,800 per month (as of Q2 2026), with price varying significantly by product type and submarket.
 Families and groups searching at this size should know upfront that most of what appears in search results is not traditional apartment community units.
-The majority of 4 bedroom rentals in Orlando are townhomes and single-family homes.
+The majority of 4 bedroom rentals in Orlando are townhomes and single-family homes listed on rental platforms.

 That price range reflects the spread between a basic townhome in Kissimmee and a managed apartment unit in Lake Nona or downtown.
-If you are early in the renting process, brightplace's guide to renting an apartment covers the fundamentals.
+Luxury product, particularly furnished short-term rentals near the theme park corridor, runs well above $3,800 per month (as of Q2 2026).

 Apartment, Townhome, or House: Which Product Type Fits a 4 Bedroom Search in Orlando